deadc0de6/cploy/README.md

 ## Sync events

-Here is a list of changes that are sync'ed:
+Here is a list of changes that are mirrored on the remote:

 * File creation
 * File deletion